Joystream/hydra/substrate-query-framework/cli/README.md

 ## Running the processor

-When the indexer gateway is available (either run locally or hosted elsewhere), the processor can be run againt it:
+When the indexer gateway is available (either locally or hosted elsewhere), the processor can be run againt it:

 ```
 $ docker-compose up -d processor